Closed-loop Performance Optimization of Model Predictive Control with Robustness Guarantees

 \begin{assumption} For all values of $x_t$, $p$, and $\eta$, problem \cref{eq:NP_primal} is feasible, strongly convex, and satisfies the linear independence constraint qualification (LICQ). \end{assumption}

-Assumption \ref{ass:NP_local_lip_semialg} is not restrictive in practice, as the class of locally Lipschitz definable functions comprises most functions commonly used in control and optimization (e.g., semialgebraic, trigonometric restricted to a compact definable domain, exponential function).
-The feasibility assumption is not restrictive as state constraints can be relaxed using the techinique of \cite[Section VI-D]{zuliani2023bp}.
-The LICQ assumption holds e.g. if the constraints in \cref{eq:PF_cst} are box constraints $x_\text{min} \leq x_t \leq x_\text{max}$, $u_\text{min} \leq u_t \leq u_\text{max}$. \rz{The convexity assumption can be ensured by design with a suitable parameterization of $Q$.
+Assumption \ref{ass:NP_local_lip_semialg} is not restrictive in practice, as the class of locally Lipschitz definable functions comprises most functions commonly used in control and optimization (e.g., semialgebraic, trigonometric restricted to a compact definable domain, exponential function). \rzz{Moreover, any combination of definable functions (such as addition, multiplication, power, differentiation, composition) remains definable.
+A rich body of literature exists on definable functions; for a comprehensive overview, we refer the reader to \cite{coste1999introduction}.}

+\rzz{Within \cref{ass:NP_feas_strong_conv_licq}, the feasibility requirement is not restrictive as state constraints can be relaxed by introducing slack variables.
+To ensure that the controller favors solutions that fulfill the constraints whenever possible, a penalty on the slack variables must be included in the MPC cost.
+This procedure is described in detail in \cite[Section VI-D]{zuliani2023bp}.} The LICQ assumption holds e.g. if the constraints in \cref{eq:PF_cst} are box constraints $x_\text{min} \leq x_t \leq x_\text{max}$, $u_\text{min} \leq u_t \leq u_\text{max}$. \rz{The convexity assumption can be ensured by design with a suitable parameterization of $Q$.
 Note that problem \cref{eq:PF_problem} remains nonconvex despite Assumption \ref{ass:NP_feas_strong_conv_licq}.} \begin{proposition}[{\cite[Theorem 1]{zuliani2023bp}}] Under Assumptions \ref{ass:NP_local_lip_semialg} and \ref{ass:NP_feas_strong_conv_licq}, the optimizer $z(\bar{p})$ of \cref{eq:NP_dual} is unique and locally Lipschitz definable.
 Its conservative Jacobian $\J_z(\bar{p})$ contains elements of the form $-U^{-1}V$, where

 where $z=(\lambda,\mu)$, $A\in\J_{H}(p)$, $B\in\J_{h}(\bar{p})$, and $\gamma$ is any positive constant.
 Moreover, the optimizer $y(\bar{p})$ of \cref{eq:NP_primal} is unique and locally Lipschitz definable with conservative Jacobian